Introduction

 - get the course URL so that you can share it with other users

 - Rate the course.
-Use the Rate Now button to provide a rating of the course from 1 to 5 stars.
+Use the Rate now button to provide a rating of the course from 1 to 5 stars.
 Take the time to provide your feedback on the course, as it can be helpful for other users, including instructors and Administrators.

 - Add the course to a playlist.
-Use the Add to Playlist button to add the course to an existing playlist or to a new playlist.
+Use the Add to playlist button to add the course to an existing playlist or to a new playlist.
 More information on playlists.

 - Inform that the course is no longer up to date.
-Use the Mark as Outdated button to identify the course as no longer up to date, and notify the Administrator about that.
+Use the Mark as outdated button to identify the course as no longer up to date, and notify the Administrator about that.

 Widgets